← All varieties

 Fruit

-Stem: From a quarter to half an inch long, slender, deeply inserted in a russety cavity.
+Quarter to half an inch long, slender, deeply inserted in a russety cavity (Herefordshire Pomona; corroborated by Bunyard: "slender, in a russet cavity").

-Calyx: Rather large and open, with long broad segments reflexed at the tips.
+Rather large and open, with long broad segments reflexed at the tips (Herefordshire Pomona).
+Bunyard concurs: "large and open."

-Skin: Smooth.
-On the shaded side, greenish yellow, becoming clear yellow when at full maturity.
-On the side toward the sun, dull orange, streaked and striped with red, the red coloring becoming more faint as it extends toward the shaded side.
-Dotted all over with minute, punctured, russety dots.
+Smooth (Herefordshire Pomona).
+On the shaded side, greenish yellow, becoming clear yellow when at maturity.
+On the side exposed to the sun, dull orange, streaked and striped with red, the red becoming more faint as it extends toward the shaded side.
+The entire surface is dotted with minute, punctured, russety dots (Herefordshire Pomona).
+Bunyard describes the color as clear yellow with a dull red flush and stripes.
 Downing describes the ground color as yellow, shaded, splashed, and striped with two shades of red.

 Season